michelou/rust-examples/RESOURCES.md

 ## <span id="papers">Papers</span>

+- [Rust: The Programming Language for Safety and Performance][paper_bugden] by William Bugden and Ayman Alahmar, June 2022.
 - [Leveraging Rust types for modular specification and verification](paper_astrauskas) by Vytautas Astrauskas et al., December 2018.
+- [Patina: A Formalization of the Rust Programming Language][paper_reed] by Eric Reed, February 2015.

 ## <span id="projects">Projects</span> [**&#x25B4;**](#top)